 Uber Car Seat Orlando Basics

 Luckily for families, Orlando is one of the very few cities in the country where you can request a car seat with your Uber.
 In New York, Philadelphia, and Washington DC, the service was initially called “Uber Family,” but now it is known as Uber Car Seat.
-Orlando was the 4th city added to this program about a year ago, with the Walt Disney World area a major focus.
+Orlando was the 4th city added to this program about a year ago, with the Walt Disney World area a major focus (you can also find it easily around Universal and Sea World as well).
 The program works a little differently in Orlando than it does elsewhere.

 I’ve taken both Uber and Lyft extensively around Orlando on past solo trips.
 But most recent trip to Disney World marked the first time I had kids in tow and no car.
 So, it was time to test it out!

 My family took Uber Car Seat from Port Orleans Riverside to the Polynesian on our way to a character breakfast at ‘Ohana.
 As Walt Disney World experts know, using Walt Disney World transit from hotel to hotel is a very time-consuming process that requires a connection, so this was a huge time savings.
 I also had the chance to monitor Uber Car Seat’s availability and pricing in the app throughout our time in Orlando.